The best baby walkers with big wheels should be able to roll on carpets or hard floorings and can entertain your child well.

 So it’s really up to your comfort level if you’re okay with your baby using it.
 Personally for me, I think baby walkers are okay, provided that the environment is safe, the baby walker doesn’t have any damage and is assembled properly and your baby is in the right age or phase for it.

-So keep those in mind if you still want to continue looking for an appropriate baby walker for your baby.
+So keep those in mind if you still want to continue looking for an appropriate baby walker for carpet or hard floors.

-What To Look For In A Baby Walker With Big Wheels?
+What To Look For In A Baby Walker (For Carpet and Hard Floors)?

 Personally, for me, the best kind of starter walker is a traditional seated baby walker.